-- Donors aligning and allocating funds in line with articulated country needs and priorities. - Partners working toward a shared digital health vision and a shared approach to developing and executing technical scopes of work that respond to country priorities and needs. - Country governments and donors coordinating investments that will facilitate accessible, sustainable implementation in digital tools and approaches to improve health.

-- Investors working directly with countries to prioritize country-driven approaches. - Investors using coordination and pooling mechanisms to defragment investments intended to scale digital health interventions. - Investors supporting national digital health strategies, as stated in the Principles of Donor Alignment for Digital Health.
+- Donors aligning and allocating funds in line with countries' articulated needs and priorities. - Partners working toward a shared digital health vision and a shared approach to developing and executing technical scopes of work that respond to country priorities and needs. - Country governments and donors coordinating investments that will facilitate accessible, sustainable implementation in digital tools and approaches to improve health. - Investors working directly with countries to prioritize country-led approaches and countrybased entrepreneurs, developers, and implementers. - Investors using coordination and pooling mechanisms to defragment investments intended to scale digital health interventions. - Investors supporting national digital health strategies, as stated in the Principles of Donor Alignment for Digital Health.